 To give the Blair Witch games some credit, probably for the last time, they're based on an interesting idea.
 Nope, not a bunch of morons stumbling around in the woods and being startled by rocks and twigs.
-A massive cross-company production, where three different developers would offer their own take on the movie's back-story, albeit in one engine - a survival horror one built for Terminal Reality's Nocturne.
+A massive cross-company production, where three different developers offered their own take on the movie's back-story, albeit in one engine—a survival horror one built for Terminal Reality's Nocturne.
 Terminal Reality took the first game, subtitled Rustin Parr, with Human Head Studios picking up the baton for the second, The Legend of Coffin Rock, and Ritual Entertainment bringing everything to a close in The Elly Kedward Tale.
-All three were released in just under a month or so, around the same time as Book of Shadows: Blair Witch 2 - which remains the dumbest sequel since Highlander 2, and the stupidest thing to allow into your eyes that isn't actually a nail soaked in battery acid.
+All three were released in just under a month or so, around the same time as Book of Shadows: Blair Witch 2, which remains the dumbest sequel since Highlander 2, and the stupidest thing to allow into your eyes that isn't a nail soaked in battery acid.

 Not that there weren't already signs that they were looking to move in this direction anyway...